gravitational/teleport/docs/2.5/ssh_rbac.md

 Variable                | Description
 ------------------------|--------------------------
-`{{ internal.logins }}` | Substituted with "allowed logins" parameter used in 'tctl users add [login] <allowed logins>' command.
-This is applicable to the local user DB only.
+`{{ internal.logins }}` | Substituted with "allowed logins" parameter used in `tctl users add [user] <allowed logins>` command.
+This applies only to users stored in Teleport's own local database.
-`{{ external.XYZ }}`    | For SAML-authenticated users this will get substituted with "XYZ" assertion value.
-For OIDC-authenticated users it will get substituted with "XYZ" claim value.
+`{{ external.xyz }}`    | Substituted with a value from an external [SSO provider](https://en.wikipedia.org/wiki/Single_sign-on).
+If using SAML, this will be expanded with "xyz" assertion value.
+For OIDC, this will be expanded a value of "xyz" claim.

 Both variables above are there to deliver the same benefit: it allows Teleport administrators to define allowed OS logins via the user database, be it the